r3adm3/studious-train-labs/04_01_networking.md

 6. For 15 to 32 ping all the addresses in the range of 10.0.1.X - Ping -n 1
 7. Install `psping` and do the ping tasks with `psping` instead - Downloaded PSPing - Created a directory - Moved into the folder 'PSTools' then pinged my IP address
 8. Install `nmap` and scan ports of a public server of your choice - Downloaded 'nmap' - Created a folder 'nap' and ran www.google.com.
 Received: Scanning www.google.com (142.250 187.196) [4 ports] Completed Ping Scan at 11:25, 0.03s elapsed (1 total hosts)
-9. Install `nslookup` and translate 5 of your favourite URL
+9. Install `nslookup` and translate 5 of your favourite URL - Typed 'nslookup followed by google.com.
+Received: Server: squid.internal.cloudapp.net.
+Address: 10.0.1.33.
+Non-authoritative answer: Name: google.com.
+Addresses: 2a00:1450:4009:80b::200e 142.250.178.14